jgiuffrida/dnd/stranger.md

   - Found a nice bathroom
   - I'm sorry Amelia, the temptation was too much, I hope you understand, this man seems to be starving this town.
 [TEMPTATION: DC 15, rolled 7]
   - [I] Broke now has a feather wtih a golden threaded gem tip.
 [UNIDENTIFIED]
+    - Feather token
+    - put the feather into the ground and it will turn into a giant oak tree
   - Malkin got the cat man a glass of milk
 ## After the Baron's
 - Back to the Tavern